Ethereum-ERD/dev-upgradeable/README.md

 ## ERD Overview

 ERD(Ethereum Reserve Dollar) is a collateralized debt platform.
-Users can lock up Ether/LSDs, and issue stablecoin tokens (EUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
+Users can lock up Ether/LSDs, and issue stablecoin tokens (USDE) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
 The individual collateralized debt positions are called Troves.

-The stablecoin tokens are economically geared towards maintaining value of 1 EUSD = \$1 USD, due to the following properties:
+The stablecoin tokens are economically geared towards maintaining value of 1 USDE = \$1 USD, due to the following properties:

 1. The system is designed to always be over-collateralized - the dollar value of the locked Ether/LSDs exceeds the dollar value of the issued stablecoins

-2. The stablecoins are fully redeemable - users can always swap $x worth of EUSD for $x worth of ETH (minus fees), directly with the system.
+2. The stablecoins are fully redeemable - users can always swap $x worth of USDE for $x worth of ETH (minus fees), directly with the system.

-3. The system algorithmically controls the generation of EUSD through a variable issuance fee.
+3. The system algorithmically controls the generation of USDE through a variable issuance fee.

 After opening a Trove with some Ether/LSDs, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
-A user with $1000 worth of ETH/LSDs in a Trove can issue up to 909.09 EUSD.
+A user with $1000 worth of ETH/LSDs in a Trove can issue up to 909.09 USDE.

-The tokens are freely exchangeable - anyone with an Ethereum address can send or receive EUSD tokens, whether they have an open Trove or not.
+The tokens are freely exchangeable - anyone with an Ethereum address can send or receive USDE tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.

 The ERD system regularly updates the ETH:USD/LSDs:ETH price via a decentralized data feed.
 When a Trove falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.